Posted by at 11:48AM - Comments: (3)

-One topic often overlooked in any anchor discussion is shaft strength.
-Yet bent anchor shafts are hardly rare, especially among low budget varieties.
+One topic often overlooked in any anchor discussion is shank strength.
+Yet bent anchor shanks are hardly rare, especially among low budget varieties.
 We accept that sometimes an anchor gets wedged into a crevice where bending is unavoidable, but it seems increasingly more common that anchors are bending during what would be considered normal use.

 In the April 2013 issue of Practical Sailor, contributor Jonathan Neeves explores this topic in great detail.
-In his view, the reasons behind bent shafts are many.
+In his view, the reasons behind bent shanks are many.

 - Manufacturers are using thinner plate steel, or lower grade, lower-tensile steel than is specified in the original design.

 - Newer anchors tend to set deeper, remaining immobile when the wind shifts and the load changes direction, causing side-loading on the shank that can cause it to bend.
 We examine the mechanics behind the ability to deep set in the article, "An Inquiry into Anchor Angles," in the February 2017 issue of Practical Sailor.

 - Anchor makers are using the same design to make anchors of metals with different tensile strength—aluminum, stainless steel, galvanized steel, etc.—which is the same as building below spec.

 - Plate stock used to make anchor shanks are sold in specific thicknesses.
 In order to cut costs, some off-brand anchor makers are using poorly laminated thinner stock to achieve the required shank thickness.